Blue Quick Grits

 Gerard Paul at manyeats.com wrote a thorough but concise article about corn that covers the topic quite well.
 Please give it a read here.

-"Stone ground" refers to the mill the corn is ground with.
+"Stone ground" refers to the mill with which the corn is ground.
 That means the corn was ground on a stone burr mill.
 Offhand, I can think of four different kinds of mills: stone burr, hammer, roller, and flail.
 Stone-ground products are ground on a stone burr mill.
 A stone burr mill isn't required to mill grits, but they won't be stone-ground.

 "Stone burr" simply means that the grinding part of the mill is made from stone, i.e., rocks (although some manufacturers use synthetic stones in their mills).
 "Burr" refers to the carvings on the grinding side of the millstones.
 A flat stone is not as good as grinding as a stone that has been shaped with a pattern to assist in grinding grain (referred to as "grist" by millers).
 This pattern is referred to as "lands" and "furrows."
 Lands are the high spots, furrows are the low spots. theses shapes interact to cut the grain into uniform sizes.